dimitri/pgloader/pgloader.1.md

 	    Takes a numeric value as argument.
 Instruct pgloader to skip that many lines at the beginning of the input file.

+      - *trim unquoted blanks*

+	    When reading unquoted values in the `CSV` file, remove the blanks found in between the separator and the value.
+That behaviour is the default.

+      - *keep unquoted blanks*

+        When reading unquoted values in the `CSV` file, keep blanks found in between the separator and the value.

       - *fields optionally enclosed by*

 	    Takes a single character as argument, which must be found inside